OctopusDeploy/blog/blog/2018-12/javascript-configuration/index.md

 - First, this doesn't work easily for browser-based runtimes where you have a static website to serve and need to get that configuration in the browser.
 - Secondly, this adds complexity to your hosting environment, whereby you need to ensure that each process that runs your application has its own collection of environment variables which _persist across restarts_ and _doesn't leak across to other instances_ (for example where your testing VM hosts multiple instances of the same application).
-- Lastly, this may be straight forward when you have just a single URL which needs to differ between environments, but in many applications, the configuration may include many different variables, some of which are deeply nested values.
+- Lastly, this may be straight forward when you have just one URL that needs to differ between environments, but in many applications, the configuration may include many different variables, some of which are deeply nested values.
 Trying to manage and consolidate hierarchical information through environment variables has a bunch of downsides.

-Ultimately the 12-factor app solution to not storing config in code is to store it in environment variables is a bit of a false dilemma.
-We know that storing configuration in code is neither the most flexible, nor secure way to provide configuration but is the proposed alternative.
+Ultimately, the 12-factor app solution of not storing config in code and to store it in environment variables instead is a bit of a false dilemma.
+We know that storing configuration in code is neither the most flexible nor secure way to provide configuration, but it is the proposed alternative.
 Any good deployment tool should also be capable of providing the environment specific variables needed to run your application in a self-contained manner.

 ### Configuration as JSON
 Create a simple `config.json` file that contains the configuration needed for your application.
 The values in this configuration can just be those you need for development time.
 There is no need to create a `config.staging.json` or `config.prod.json` in your source code, the environmental configuration will be provided by Octopus (or your deployment tool of choice) at deploy time.
 Avoiding these "environmental" configuration files makes our CD process much more flexible and avoids leaking our infrastructure phases into the source code.
 At runtime, all our code needs to do is retrieve this `config.json` file from the server like any other resource.